snekkylang/snekky/spec/file_structure.md

 | source_line        | i32       | Line in source code.                                |
 | source_line_offset | i32       | Offset within the line in source code.              |

-### LocalVariableTable
+### VariableTable
-The LocalVariableTable maps the position where a variable is declared in bytecode (the index) to its name in source code.
-The LocalVariableTable is structured as follows
+The VariableTable maps the position where a variable is declared in bytecode (the index) to its name in source code.
+The VariableTable is structured as follows
 ```
-LocalVariableTable {
+VariableTable {
     i32 table_size
     [
+        i32 start_byte_index
-        i32 byte_index
+        i32 end_byte_index
         i32 variable_name_length
         str variable_name
     ]